bstnbuck/ItsSoEasy/README.md

 > Attention!
 Use of the code samples and proof-of-concepts shown here is permitted solely at your own risk for academic and non-malicious purposes.
 It is the end user's responsibility to comply with all applicable local, state, and federal laws.
 The developer assumes no liability and is not responsible for any misuse or damage caused by this tool and the software in general.

 ### What?
 This is a Ransomware Concept written in Python, Go and C99.
 Yes it is malicious.
-Yes, if you do that on VMs it is okay.
+Yes, if you do that on your own VMs it is okay.
 Yes, if you misconfigured the architecture or network and encrypt your own files they are gone forever.

 ### Why?
 This PoC I've written for some educational projects.
 Only for that!
 And because I am very interested in the topics of how malware is detected and works. :D By the way, on Windows only 4 from 71 AV-Scanners detected the packaged and obfuscated client.
 On Linux only 1!